The MEROLA Act explained

 Changes to expand the role of the former Gasfields Commission Queensland, now Coexistence Queensland, and the Office of Groundwater Impact Assessment commenced in 2024.

-The changes that expand the role of the Land Access Ombudsman (LAO) have now been postponed for 1 year, providing more time to effectively implement its new role.
-Over the next 12 months, we are progressing different changes at different times for the LAO, including:
+The changes that expand the role of the Land Access Ombudsman (LAO) have been postponed for 1 year, providing more time to effectively implement its new role.

 Coexistence institutional changes